-Many families considering child care are familiar with child care centres and nannies, however some may be less familiar with family day care.
+Many families considering childcare are familiar with childcare centres and nannies, however some may be less familiar with family day care.
 It's important to know all of your options before deciding which childcare service is right for your family.

 What is family day care?